Corey M. Cohen, BS, CMI

 Contact Corey at firstname.lastname@example.org to learn more.

 Specializing in shelter and rescue dogs, and dogs with PTS, stress, anxiety, fear and aggression, Corey Cohen has devoted his life to helping people and their dogs develop synergistic relationships — based in peace and harmony — to bring out the best in each other.
-In his mission to restore dignity and respect to the human-canine bond, he has driven more than 1.3 million miles and worked with more than 10,000 dogs.
+In his mission to restore dignity and respect to the human-canine bond, he has driven more than 1.3 million miles and worked with more than 10,000 dog/human relationships.
 Although some people have called him a “dog whisperer,” he views himself as a gardener who cultivates transformational friendships.
-Using his study of psychology, animal behavior and mindfulness, he helps people and their dogs sow the seeds of communication, understanding and trust so they can grow closer together.
+Using his study of neuroscience, psychology, animal behavior and mindfulness, he helps people and their dogs sow the seeds of communication, understanding and trust so they can grow closer together.

 Experience Working With People and Their Dogs